Is your Amazon account in a foreign language, and you’re trying to understand how to change language on Amazon?

 Go to More > Settings > Device Settings.
 Then choose your device and select English in the app.

-Though the iPhone has apps that are programmed in a different way than the apps of the more common Android-run phones, the process for changing language settings on the Amazon app for almost any phone is the same.
+Though the iPhone has apps that are programmed differently than the apps of the more common Android-run phones, the process for changing language settings on the Amazon app for almost any phone is the same.

 Therefore, if you have an iPhone with an Amazon app installed, simply follow the steps mentioned near the beginning of this article to get yourself out of language trouble.